Higher Chern bands in helical homotrilayer transition metal dichalcogenides: Further Results on Wannier Orbitals

 \subsection{Tight-Binding vs. Continuum Model}

 We demonstrate that the tight-binding model construction provided in Sec.~\ref{sect:tight-binding_model} of the main text yields qualitatively similar band structures to the continuum model.

 Fig.~\ref{fig:TBvsCtmBands} compares the band structures from our tight-binding model with those of the continuum model.
-In plotting the band structures of the tight-binding model, we cut off the hoppings such that we only include parameters where the hopping distance is $\lvert \br \rvert \leq 2a_M$.
+In plotting the band structures of the tight-binding model, we cut off the hoppings such that we only include parameters where the hopping distance is $|\br| \leq 2|\boldsymbol{\delta}_j|$ (dashed blue lines) or $\lvert \br \rvert \leq 2a_M$ (dashed green lines).